 It’s not my place to say that these islanders are extremely religious, but I think it’s fair to say that they are devoted to organizing successful events.
 It’s not just about the religious side of it; it’s also about having fun, sharing food, and community life.
 The most famous event is on August 15th in honor of Our Lady of Miracles.
 It could be just another celebration of a religious icon, but this one comes with the bonus of a real pirate story.
 In case you were thinking this was a dull and boring little island, nothing is ordinary in Corvo.

-What to eat in Corvo Island
+Azores food: what to eat in Corvo Island

-Pork, fresh seafood and locally produced cheese are the bases of Corvo’s cuisine.
+Pork, fresh seafood, and locally produced cheese are the bases of Corvo’s cuisine.
 I feel the pork sausages are special, but I can’t quite put my finger on it – I can’t tell if it’s the spices or the technique.
 As in other islands in the archipelago, the perfect side dish for fried pork sausages is taro root, baked or fried.
 I enjoy them deep fried and crispy; when they’re boiled, they taste kind of bland to me.

 Seafood tastes best when it’s cooked in a simple way.
 No need to add lots of spices because the fish is already rich in flavor.
 The local cheese is slightly spicy and salty and is produced following artisanal techniques and recipes.
 I like to tone it down with something sweet like a slice of “massa sovada” (sweet bread).
 As in Flores, “algae patties” (“erva patinha”) and limpets are also a common dish here.